businesspolicy/businesspolicy.github.io/_tutorials/internal-analysis/index.md

 *   **Differentiation and Cost Advantage:**  Which activities are most critical for differentiating the company from competitors (enhancing WTP) and/or achieving a cost advantage (reducing SOC)?
 *   **Interdependencies:** How do activities link and interact with each other?
 Are there opportunities to optimize activities *in combination* to further enhance WTP and/or reduce SOC?

-We will delve deeper into Activity Analysis in the next section.
+We will dig deeper into Activity Analysis in the next section.
 For now, understand that it provides the crucial link between high-level concepts like WTP and SOC and the concrete *actions* a company takes within its value chain to create competitive advantage.

-**F. Connecting WTP, SOC, and Activities: The Interplay**
+**Connecting WTP, SOC, and Activities: The Interplay**

 It's vital to understand that WTP, SOC, and Activities are not isolated concepts; they are deeply **interconnected**.